kyle-rosenblad/compnet_ms_analyses/README.md

 compnet_ms_metacom_sim_summary produces the summary figure encompassing both simulation scenarios.
 The script in this directory must be run after the above two analyses have run.

 The two metacommunity simulation analyses require a lot of computing resources.
 I recommend running them on a cluster.
 You may need to adjust the number of processor cores if you don't have enough RAM and/or enough cores (see comments near top of each script regarding how to do this).

+Please contact me at kyle_rosenblad@berkeley.edu with any questions.